Fossil Hunting Parks in Ohio

 East Fork State Park

-One of the largest Ohio State Parks, this nearly 5 thousand acre area offers a wide swath of outdoor opportunities, including of course camping, hiking, boating and…WiFi (listed on the state park page!)
+One of the largest Ohio State Parks, this nearly 5,000-acre area offers a wide swath of outdoor opportunities, including of course, camping, hiking, boating and…WiFi (listed on the state park page!)

 tv at flickr